-This is an excerpt from Client-Centered Exercise Prescription 3rd Edition eBook With Web Resource by John C. Griffin.
+This is an excerpt from Client-Centered Exercise Prescription 3rd Edition With Web Resource by John C. Griffin.

 Client-Centered Exercise Demonstration